-Svetlana Jovanova has been the President of “Lydia – A Beating Heart” since she founded it in 2012.
-She has a University degree in French Language and Literature.
-Prior to starting this organization, she taught the Macedonian language to foreigners and worked as a translator.
-She has attended multiple trainings and conferences with Heartbeat International and CareNet, and is certified in peer counseling by both organizations.
-Through Heartbeat International she is LAS certified, allowing her to teach their courses.
+Svetlana Jovanova has been the Executive Director of “Lydia – A Beating Heart” since it was founded 2012 and is now the Director of the Lydia Network.
+She has attended multiple trainings and conferences with Heartbeat International and CareNet and is certified in peer counseling by both organizations.
+She is LAS certified and certified as a reproductive loss trainer for Life Perspectives.

-Alexandra Petrovska started volunteering with “Lydia” in April, 2015, and was brought on as paid staff in February 2016.
+Alexandra Petrovska started volunteering in 2015 and became a staff member in 2016.
 She has a University degree in Psychology.
-She is currently studying at the Institute of Family and Systemic Psychotherapy “Alternative”.
-Also, Alexandra is a certified counselor for unplanned pregnancy and post-abortion counseling by Heartbeat International.
-Her goal is to become a family therapist.
-Her husband is also a great support, helping us with tech needs and various projects.
+She is the staff psychologist and Director of the Lydia Counseling Center for Women.
+Alexandra is a certified counselor for unplanned pregnancy and post-abortion counseling by Heartbeat International and is also a certified family and systemic counselor.